jube-home/www.jube.io/_pages/jube-training.md

 permalink: /jube-training/
 ---

 Master Jube in 3–5 days with hands-on training for compliance teams, engineers, and analysts.
-Accelerate implementation with guided integration support to deliver a pre-production pilot — all led by the developer of Jube.
+Accelerate implementation with guided integration support to deliver a pre-production pilot — all led by [Richard Churchman](https://www.churchman.io), the developer of Jube.

 <div class="hero__subscribe">
   <a href="/contact" class="button button--primary section-button">Book a Demo</a>